3ap/ragemp-out-of-order-bug/README.md

-If I run ragemp-server on my OVH VPS (70ms+ ping), I can reliably reproduce the out-of-order issue when I send ~40 events in a row, and some of the events received by the client in the wrong order.
+If I run ragemp-server on my OVH VPS (70ms+ ping), I can reliably reproduce the out-of-order issue when I send ~40 events in a row, and some of the events received by the client are in the wrong order.
 I don't think that I really need to send so many events in a row but it greatly increases the chance of failure.
 In case of 500+ players online the issue appears pretty often even if I send 5 consecutive events.